JonasKoenig/CodeOnMyMind/README.md

 # Code On My Mind

 My name is Jonas and I study Computer Science in Tübingen, Germany.
 I am creating this repository to keep track of nifty code snippets and techniques I learned.
-I share this with you, not because something like this has never been done before, but to practice explaining code I wrote.
+I share this with you, not because something like this has never been done before, but to practice explaining code.
 Feel free to reuse and modify any code you see here.

 ## History

 The full history of this repository aims to show how this repository developed and which projects were added when.

 | Date | Project | Description | Tags |
 |:-----|:--------|:------------|:----:|